Sebecc/QA-Portfolio/POSTMAN/Simple Books API/PATCH_update_an_order/PATCH_update_an_order_TestCase.md

 ### Objective

-Verify that the API rejects an empty customerName.
+Verify that the API rejects an empty `customerName`

 ### Preconditions